 Since 2002, Paul has been following his passion of providing wealth management solutions to affluent private clients.
 Paul began Wealth Stewards, a comprehensive wealth planning firm, which was recognized in 2017 as the winner of the Global Financial Planning Awards for Canada and nominated for the 2018 Wealth Professional Awards in the category of Best Advisor – Alternative Investments.

-Richard Williams is a Vice President at James Williams & Associates Inc. Richard’s practice focuses on mid-market corporate insolvency and advisory services across a wide range of industry sectors, including manufacturing, construction, information technology and film & media.
+Richard Williams is a Vice President at Deloitte Restructuring Inc., where he focuses on corporate insolvency and advisory services across a wide range of industry sectors, including manufacturing, construction, information technology and film & media.

-Richard is a Licensed Insolvency Trustee and a Certified Fraud Examiner.
-He has acted as a court-appointed receiver, monitor, and bankruptcy trustee, and advises both companies and secured creditors.
-He is a member of the Canadian Association of Insolvency and Restructuring Professionals and the Association of Certified Fraud Examiners.
+Richard is a Licensed Insolvency Trustee and a Chartered Insolvency and Restructuring Professional.
+He has acted as a court-appointed receiver, monitor, and bankruptcy trustee, and advises secured creditors, private corporations and government agencies.
+He is a member of the Canadian Association of Insolvency and Restructuring Professionals and the Turnaround Management Association.